 Their texture also kind of reminds me of French shortbread cookies, or sablés.
 The cookies are quite fragile and easily fall apart when you bite in them.
 That’s what gives you that sweet melt in your mouth kind of feeling.

 I used vanilla sugar in the dough here as well.
 But you can also add a few drops of vanilla extract.
 And oh, shape the cookies just the way you want.
-But I guess I’ve said that before.
+But I guess I have said that before.

 Then also check out another treat that you will adore: my viennese biscuits!

 - 9 oz unsalted butter (250 g), soft